Our postgraduate community

 This is a discussion group for (self-defining) men in LLC to talk about gender issues in academia, and how these affect people of all genders and backgrounds in our community.
 This group is a space to reflect on, and discuss, issues of gendered behaviour and discrimination.
 It also aims to learn from the experiences of women and non-binary colleagues in the School, and actively look for meaningful ways to support them.

 This is a peer-reviewed journal for postgraduate students working in culture and arts, which accepts submissions throughout the academic year.
-Forum produce two annual issues, with a double-blind peer review process by LLC postgraduate students.
+Forum produces two annual issues, with a double-blind peer review process by LLC postgraduate students.
 Each issue has one open review meeting, and provides excellent feedback if you are looking to practice your academic writing or simply improve your work in a friendly, supportive environment.

 Organised by PhD students at the Edinburgh College of Art, this cross-disciplinary reading group explores queerness through the lens of critical theory and warmly welcomes students from LLC.
 The group explores themes such as race and queerness, gay shame, and sentimentality through literature, film, and other mediums.
 Meetings are normally held on a weekly basis in Main Boardroom – Northeast Studio Building, ECA.